mrberns1/streaming-03-rabbitmq/README.md

 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.
-1. Imports should be one per line - why?
+1. Imports should be one per line - why? for readability
 1. Then, define your functions.
 1. Functions are reuable logic blocks.
 1. Everything the function needs comes in through the arguments.
 1. A function may - or may not - return a value.
 1. When we open a connection, we should close the connection.
-1. Which of the 4 files will always close() the connection?
+1. Which of the 4 files will always close() the connection? v1 and v2 emit messages
 1. Search GitHub for if __name__ == "__main__":
 1. How many hits did you get?
+38,350,182 code results
 1. Learn and understand this common Python idiom.

 ## Reference